ts3424/rocky-matching-service/README.md

-# Rocky - discord chatbot that connects people with similar interests in the community
+# Rocky the Discord Chatbot

+When prompted, Rocky DMs people in the community to learn more about who they are, then connect them with others that share similar interests and aspirations.

-* Built for SundAI club on August 31, 2025 *
+(Built for SundAI club on August 31, 2025)